Improving Your Business

 Pundits predict that 2005 will be a year of increased job changing as pent-up fears over the economy and election uncertainties abate.
-Many smaller firms will be hit with defections as employees seek better situations in terms of salaries, benefits and work environment.

 One key reason employees stay is healthcare benefits.
 Many workers remain in a position because of pre-existing medical conditions and various requirements of healthcare programs.
 However, two factors are contributing to changes in this powerful disincentive for moving.
 New rules on medical riders in employer healthcare plans go into effect on July1 and Health Savings Accounts offer a portable policy that moves with the employee.
 For these and other reasons, it is important that small firms understand what factors push good employees out the door.